zachcp/archaeopteryx-js/README.md

 -   If we want to have multiple trees on an RMD page, the DOM elements need to be labelled in the RMB code using htmlwidget tags.
 -   To do this is not-trivial since the code names are hardcoded in the archeompertyx.js code and at first look they do not seem to be replaces usign the `options` or `settings` features that allow you to customize the chart.
 -   provide access to some reasonably complete set of options that can be passed to users.
 -   right now newick strings are passed/parsed.
 Can a direct JSON blob be transferred in order to save the encode/decode step?
-THis would also allow us to adorn information on each node.
+This would also allow us to adorn information on each node.
 -   be able to specify per-node attributes - which measn being able to pass in the information and using an API to modify the nodes.

 Simple Usage.